ummels/fdsymbol/README.ctan.md

 FdSymbol is a math symbol font, designed as a companion to the Fedra family by Typotheque, but it might also fit other contemporary typefaces.

-The development of this font package is hosted at github: http://github.com/ummels/fdsymbol
+The development of this font package is hosted at GitHub: http://github.com/ummels/fdsymbol

 Usage